Saturday, September 13, 2025

 “For when I spoke, I cried out; I shouted, ‘Violence and plunder!’
 Because the Word of the Lord was made to me a reproach and a derision daily.”
 Jeremiah 20:8

-He didn’t just whisper a prayer to God, he cried out loud, “Violence and plunder.”
+He didn’t just whisper a prayer to God, he cried out loud.
 He was painfully humiliated.
 Derision means to be treated with contempt.
 Author Selwyn Duke wrote, “The further a society drifts from the truth, the more it will hate those that speak it.”

-Once, King Ahab accused Elijah of being a troublemaker.
-In 1 Kings 18:17-18, “When he saw Elijah, he said to him, ‘Is that you, you troubler of Israel?’
+In 1 Kings 18:17-18, when Ahab saw Elijah, he said to him, “Is that you, you troubler of Israel?”
 Elijah snapped back, “I have not made trouble for Israel, but you and your father’s family have.
 You have abandoned the Lord’s commands and have followed the Baals.”
-Rather than absorb the insult, Elijah turned it 180 degrees.
+Rather than absorb the insult, Elijah placed it where it belonged.

 In 1 Corinthians 4:9, Paul wrote, “It seems to me that God has put us apostles on display at the end of the procession, like those condemned to die in the arena.
 We have been made a spectacle to the whole universe, to angels as well as to human beings.”